 Therefore having poor posture will eventually result in the bones growing in order to support this new posture, which can result in bone spurs (extra bone growth) and a change to/or loss of the natural curvature in the cervical spine.
-Over time the joints will degenerate, which will reduce the range of motion in the neck and place more pressure on the nerves, leading to neck pain, pins and needles or numbness in the arms and hands, headaches, depression and even decreased lung capacity.
+Over time the joints will degenerate, which will reduce the range of motion in the neck and place more pressure on the nerves, leading to neck pain, pins and needles or numbness in the arms and hands, and headaches.

 So how does it work?
 Well our head becomes heavier; the muscles of the neck and shoulders are overworked as poor posture and gravity combine to draw your head downwards.
 As a result, the shoulders and thoracic spine (between the shoulder blades) round forward, it doesn’t sound too good does it?
 Well it doesn’t look too good either.
 Over time the joints of the spine degenerate, the discs dehydrate and this can causes an interference in the nervous system as pressure is placed on the nerves where they exit the spine.
 This can lead to a multitude of different signs and symptoms, which is the body trying to tell you there is a problem.